UDC-GAC/SeQual-Stream/README.md

 * **6: Output section.** A console-like window that shows useful information to the user about the status of the data processing.

 ## SeQual-Stream features
-SeQual-Stream allow switching between batch (SeQual) or streaming (SeQual-Stream) mode using the parameter **MODE** on its properties file.
+SeQual-Stream allows switching between batch (SeQual) or streaming (SeQual-Stream) mode using the parameter **Mode** on its properties file.

 On batch mode four groups of features or operations that can be performed over the input datasets are offered, grouped based on the operation's objective.
 On streaming mode, a subset of this operations are supported.
 These groups of are:

 * **Filters**: They remove the sequences that do not comply with the specified thresholds specified by the user.
-There are single filters as well as group filter (only in batch mode).
+There are single filters as well as group filters (only in batch mode).
 * **Trimmers**: They trim the sequences following the specified parameters.
 * **Formatters**: They apply data transformations to the sequences.
 * **Statistics** (only in batch mode): They compute different statistics in the dataset.